-Gas operation: the gas coming from the supply line, passes through the valves group provided with filter and stabiliser.
+Gas operation: the gas coming from the supply line, passes through the valves group provided with filter and governor.
 This one forces the pressure in the utilisation limits.
-The actuator (2) moves proportionally the air damper and the gas butterfly valve It drives an adjusting cam (1) with variable shape.
-This one allows the optimisation of the gas flue values, as to get an efficient combustion.
+The actuators move proportionally the air damper and the gas butterfly valve, in order to achieve the optimisation of the gas flue values, as to get an efficient combustion.